Dog-Face-Development/Craft-Clash/README.md

 You can view the license in the [`Creative Commons Attribution 4.0 - Assets License.txt`](https://github.com/Derpyface-Development-Co/Craft-Clash/blob/master/assets/Creative%20Commons%20Attribution%204.0%20-%20Assets%20License.txt) file in the assets folder.

-#### The GUI is Copyright (C) 2016 - 2018:
+#### The UI is Copyright (C) 2016 - 2018:
-Mojang Development (some GUI copied from Minecraft: Windows 10 Edition Beta and then modified) and Derpyface Development Co.
+Mojang Development (some UI icons and pictures copied from Minecraft: Windows 10 Edition Beta and then modified ) and Derpyface Development Co.
 You can view the license file in [`assets\gui\GUI License.txt`](https://github.com/Derpyface-Development-Co/Craft-Clash/blob/master/assets/gui/GUI%20License.txt).

+Icons for the UI on the main screen, play screen and options screen are a part of [Open Icons](https://useiconic.com/open).

 #### The Logos are Copyright (C) 2016 - 2018:
 Derpyface Development Co.
 You can view the license file in [`logo\Logo License`](https://github.com/Derpyface-Development-Co/Craft-Clash/blob/master/assets/logo/Logo License.txt).